Wide Reads

 Chapter 56: The New Tables of Values

-Having declared his independence from conventional paths, Zarathustra now faces the question of what comes next when you've rejected society's roadmap for living.
+Having declared his independence from conventional paths, Zarathustra now faces the question of what comes next when you have rejected society's roadmap for living and must invent your own standards.

 Continue to Chapter 56